Gallery 5: The Logical Candidate

 Herbert Hoover was one of two American presidents to give away his salary (John F. Kennedy being the other).
 He anonymously donated $25,000 a year to aid victims of the Depression and raised $500,000 toward the 1930 White House Conference on Child Health and Welfare.
 Yet surprisingly, given his special feelings toward young people, the president kept his own family shielded from view.

 Young Allan, a student at Stanford, appeared infrequently at the White House.
 And when Herbert, Junior was confined to a North Carolina treatment center for tuberculosis, his father could only spare time for a single visit to the son he called Bub.
 During this period the president's daughter-in-law, Margaret, and her children, Peggy Ann and Herbert III (known as Pete) came to live at the White House.
-Advisers wanted the youngsters brought into the spotlight, if only to soften their grandfather's somewhat down image, but Hoover flatly refused to exploit his family.
+Advisers wanted the youngsters brought into the spotlight, if only to soften their grandfather's somewhat dour image, but Hoover flatly refused to exploit his family.